dcos-terraform/dynamic-masters-poc/aws/FINDINGS.md

 # Findings
 The Goal is to create a cluster that consists of "replaceable" Master nodes.
 This should require minimal effort from the user perspective.
-Eliminating (tatinting) a master node should simply re-create/add a new master node to the DC/OS cluster with a simple `terraform apply`.
-This should include all necessary pre-reqs and installation of the Master role.
+Eliminating (tainting) a master node should simply re-create/add a new master node to the DC/OS cluster with a simple `terraform apply` etc. This should include all necessary pre-reqs and installation of the Master role.

-Currently in order to successfully replace a master node and have your state in a 'up-to-date' state, it requires the following steps:
+Currently in order to successfully replace a master node and have your Terraform state in a 'up-to-date' state, it requires the following steps:

 1) Taint the Master Instance Resource and the OS pre-reqs for the same Master Node.
 We must separate the OS pre-reqs and the Master installation.